-According to the Greek Ministry of Education all Grade 11 and 12 full IB Diploma students, who have Greek citizenship, are required to follow additional classes within their academic programme in order to receive a graduating diploma from ISA which is equivalent to the Greek 'Apolyteirion'.
-This is a prerequisite to sitting for the IB examinations in the final year of the IBDP.
+According to the Greek Ministry of Education all Grade 11 and 12 full IB Diploma students, who have Greek citizenship, are required to follow additional classes within their academic programme in order for their IB Diploma to be recognized as equivalent to the Greek 'Apolyterion'.

-"Isotimia" means that students who follow and complete the full IB Diploma programme will receive a graduating Diploma equivalent to the one that Greek students obtain after their third year of Lyceum (grade 12).
-This certification also offers students the opportunity to sit for the Pan-Hellenic exams should they wish to study at a Greek university.
+"Isotimia" means that full IB Diploma students graduating from ISA will receive a graduating Diploma equivalent to the one that Greek students obtain after their third year of Lyceum, (grade 12).
+This certification offers students the opportunity to sit for the Pan-Hellenic exams should they wish to study at a Greek university.
 The additional classes include: Greek History, Greek Literature and Greek Language/ Essay Writing.